hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 </dependencies>
 ```

-Next we will configure Arquillian Tomcat Embedded Adapter to run the testing codes agaisnt an embedded Apache Tomcat container.
+Next, we will configure Arquillian Tomcat Embedded Adapter to run the testing codes against an embedded Apache Tomcat container.

 ## Configuring Arquillian Tomcat Embedded Adapter

-Create a new Maven profile to centralize all configurations of the Arquillian tomcat embeded adapter.
+Create a new Maven profile to centralize all configurations of the Arquillian tomcat embedded adapter.

 ```xml
 <profile>